hossam7amdy/rawaa-app/README.md

 ## Features

+- App is fully responsive to Mobile and small devices
+- App support Arabic and English languages
+- User can Search for product by name (Arabic/English)
-- User can create an account
+- User can create/Update/Delete an account
 - Add/Remove Meals to/from cart
-- Mark meal as favorite
+- Mark/Unmark/Move favorite meals
 - Place/Cancel an order
 - Track orders status